 DevOps implementation can radically transform business operations, improving business efficiency, collaboration, and customer experiences.
-With the unified strength of development and operations team, applications are executed at a fast pace compared to work done by separate team.
+With the unified strength of the development and operations team, applications are executed at a fast pace compared to work done by a separate teams.

 Fewer Deployment Errors and Quick Recovery

 DevOps ensures shorter development cycles as the voluminous levels of codes can be executed in a relatively shorter duration of time and the bugs in the codes are detected easily.
 With shorter development cycles in DevOps and combined teamwork, codes can be executed within a small amount of time and recovery is quick.